YehiaMedhat000/C_programming/exams/EPM/Electrical_24_2nd_mid.md

 d. `z = fun(*p, *q)`\
 f. ✅
 ---

-22. If the user filled the array with 5 4 3 2 1, the output of line 16 would be......\
+### 22. If the user filled the array with 5 4 3 2 1, the output of line 16 would be......

 a.
 5\
 b.
 4\
 C. 2 ✅\
 d.
 1
 ---
-23. If the user filled thearray with 5 4 3 2 1, the output of line 17 would be.....\
+### 23. If the user filled thearray with 5 4 3 2 1, the output of line 17 would be.....

 a.
 5\
 b.
 4 ✅\
 c.
 2\
 d.
 1
 ---
-24. In (6), initialize the pointers (min and max) by the first value of the array (a).\
+### 24. In (6), initialize the pointers (min and max) by the first value of the array (a).

 a. `*max=*min=*a;`\
 b. `*max=*min=a[0];`\
 c. `(a) and (b)` ✅\